Living a Zero Waste Lifestyle: The 80/20 Way

 Zero waste living has been an evolutionary process for me.
 My corporate experience leading climate initiatives for the largest global development institution focused on the private sector combined with evidence-based research and my own personal experience inspired me to confront my 24/7 busy lifestyle and question my own consumer patterns.
 I realized that you don’t have to get to ‘zero’ to make a huge difference.

 My journey led me to the simplicity of the 80/20 rule.
 By focusing on those things (the 20%) that can make the biggest (80%) difference, individuals can have a real and sustainable impact.
-I offer keynote presentations, learning events and individual household consultations with a goal of reaching as wide an audience as possible.
+I offer talks and workshops, and individual household consultations with a goal of reaching as wide an audience as possible.
 I’m thoroughly convinced that collectively—through our daily actions and consumer choices—we can create cleaner air, cleaner oceans and mitigate climate change.

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”